 Why Live in Hellman

-Hellman in Long Beach, CA, is a historic neighborhood named after real estate developer Isaias W. Hellman.
-Known for its Craftsman Historic District, Hellman features preserved Craftsman bungalow homes and Spanish Revival houses, attracting buyers interested in historic architecture.
-The neighborhood is officially designated as a historic landmark, requiring homeowners to maintain property integrity according to Department of the Interior standards.
-Hellman is home to the Chùa Phat To Temple and the North Toledo Walk, a lighted pedestrian path through rows of historic homes.
+Hellman is a historic Long Beach neighborhood named after real estate developer Isaias W. Hellman.
+The community is known for its Craftsman Historic District, a section of preserved Craftsman bungalow homes that attract buyers interested in historic architecture.
+Spanish-style homes are also available.
+The neighborhood is officially designated as a historic landmark, requiring homeowners to get city approval of any planned renovations.
+Hellman is home to Chùa Phat To, a Buddhist temple, and the North Toledo Walk, a lighted pedestrian path through rows of historic homes.
 Craftsman Village Park, established in 2012, offers a playground, walking trails, and a picnic area.
-The neighborhood's compact grid layout and sidewalks contribute to its high walkability, with a Walk Score of 84%.
-Residents can easily access local businesses and dining options on East Seventh Street and East 10th Street, including Crystal Thai-Cambodian Cuisine, Aki Sushi Bar & Bai Plu Thai Restaurant, La Taqueria Brand, La Michoacana, and the Michelin-starred Heritage.
-Grocery stores like Grocery Outlet and Northgate Market are conveniently located nearby.
+Children can attend Lincoln Elementary, Franklin Classical Middle and highly rated Long Beach Polytechnic High.
+East Seventh Street and East 10th Street has many local businesses and restaurants, including Crystal Thai-Cambodian Cuisine, Aki Sushi Bar & Bai Plu Thai Restaurant, La Taqueria Brand, La Michoacana, and the Michelin-starred Heritage.
+Grocery Outlet and Northgate Market grocery stores are located nearby.
+Residents enjoy regular community events, like concerts, movies, and holiday socials.
+The neighborhood's compact grid layout and sidewalks contribute to its high Walk Score of 84%.
 Alamitos Beach is less than two miles away, and Long Beach Airport is five miles north.
-Community events, such as concerts, movies, and holiday socials, foster a strong sense of community.
-Children attend Long Beach Polytechnic High School, which has a high rating.

 Home Trends in Hellman, CA